ciphersson/beepy/README.md

 `sudo modprobe pcspkr`

-Forth, cd to your (were ever) Desktop,
+Fourth, cd to your (were ever) Desktop,

 `cd Desktop`